Labral Tears – A Complete Breakdown of Treatment, Prevention & Causes

 The labral cartilage doesn’t heal by itself.
 Available treatments focus on recovery through stretching and strengthening exercises.
 In more severe cases the most effective treatment is surgical intervention.
 For this reason is very important to have an adequate understanding of the risk factors.

 Incorrect hip rotation may affect other areas of the body as well.
-Being aware of the movements is the first step to treat labral tear.
-Often the bones don’t fit well together, in this case the only way of achieving recovery is through surgery.
+Being aware of the movements is the first step to treat a labral tear.
+Often the bones don’t fit well together, in this case, the only way of achieving recovery is through surgery.
 Being aware of the causes of pain is vital in order to avoid greater damages.
-Sometimes mild injuries can built overtime.
-The damage becomes more serious when the athlete experience severe pain in the hips, thighs, legs and knees.
-According to Physiotherapist Shane Armfield, 22% of athletes reporting pain in the hips suffer from a labral tear.
+Sometimes mild injuries can be built over time.
+The damage becomes more serious when the athlete experiences severe pain in the hips, thighs, legs, and knees.
+According to Physiotherapist Shane Armfield, 22% of athletes reporting pain in the hips suffer from a tear.
 This is especially typical in athletes who make the same repetitive movements of the hips.
 Being aware of any pain or discomfort is the best way to treat labral tear successfully.

 Most Common Risk Factors associated with tears